YunoHost/doc/pages/02.administer/10.install/install.ru.md

 ### [fa=key /] First user

-[Since YunoHost 11.1](https://forum.yunohost.org/t/yunohost-11-1-release-sortie-de-yunohost-11-1/23378), the first user is now created at this stage.
+The first user is now created at this stage.
 You should pick a username and a reasonably complex password.
 (We cannot stress enough that the password should be **robust**!)
 This user will be added to the Admins group, and will therefore be able to access the user portal, the web admin interface, and connect [via **SSH**](/ssh) or [**SFTP**](/filezilla).
 Admins will also receive emails sent to `root@yourdomain.tld` and `admin@yourdomain.tld` : these emails may be used to send technical informations or alerts.
 You can later add additional users, which you can also add to the Admins group.

 This user replaces the old `admin` user, which some old documentation page may still refer to.
 In which case : just replace `admin` with your username.